python-cffi/cffi/doc/source/using.rst

 __ ref.html#conversions

-CFFI supports passing and returning structs to functions and callbacks.
+CFFI supports passing and returning structs and unions to functions and callbacks.
 Example:

 .. code-block:: python